mit-pdos/sigmaos/cpython3.11/Doc/using/cmdline.rst

 .. option:: -i

-   Enter interactive mode after execution.

-   Using the :option:`-i` option will enter interactive mode in any of the following circumstances\:

-   * When a script is passed as first argument
-   * When the :option:`-c` option is used
-   * When the :option:`-m` option is used

-   Interactive mode will start even when :data:`sys.stdin` does not appear to be a terminal.
+   When a script is passed as first argument or the :option:`-c` option is used, enter interactive mode after executing the script or the command, even when :data:`sys.stdin` does not appear to be a terminal.
 The :envvar:`PYTHONSTARTUP` file is not read.

    This can be useful to inspect global variables or a stack trace when a script